phuc-nt/jira-cloud-mcp-server/README.md

 Human: Find all high-priority bugs assigned to me that were created last week

 AI Assistant: I'll search for your high-priority bugs from last week:
-□ Use enhancedSearchIssues with JQL: "assignee = currentUser() AND priority = High AND issueType = Bug AND created >= -7d" □ Found 3 matching issues
+□ Use enhancedSearchIssues with modern JQL API: "assignee = currentUser() AND priority = High AND issueType = Bug AND created >= -7d"
-□ Analyzing priority, status, and resolution timeframes...
+□ Enhanced API returns full issue details (no IDs-only limitation) □ Found 3 matching issues with complete data in single API call □ Analyzing priority, status, and resolution timeframes...

 Found 3 high-priority bugs: DEMO-140, DEMO-138, DEMO-135 - details attached.